Best Crypto Cards in North Macedonia (2026)

 Eight card issuers serve North Macedonia through GLOBAL coverage.
 The flat 10% CGT makes stablecoin funding important, while the EUR peg simplifies card economics.

-Crypto.com provides tiered rewards with lifestyle perks: Ruby at 2% adds Spotify rebate, Jade/Indigo at 3% adds Priority Pass lounge access at Skopje International Airport (SKP).
+Crypto.com provides tiered rewards with lifestyle perks: Ruby at 2% adds Spotify rebate, Icy White at 4% adds Priority Pass airport lounge access at Skopje International Airport (SKP).
 While SKP is a small airport, lounge access is valuable for connecting through larger hubs (Vienna, Istanbul, Munich).

 On-Ramps: Regional and P2P